Ford buys electric scooter sharing company Spin

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

-Ride-sharing giants Uber and Lyft also have been investing in scooter sharing companies.
+Ride-sharing giants Uber and Lyft also have been investing in scooter-sharing companies.

 Ford also owns bike sharing system Ford Go Bike in the San Francisco Bay Area.